 But there is another caveat to this: while information is non-rival, it has time content.
 That is why information is physical since it costs something to produce it.
 In other words, information is not free and it has an element of time.
 Think about it: does it matter today if a newspaper has a heading that says: Obama wins the Presidency.

 Sure, that information is not useful because it is not timely.
 This becomes more interesting when you trade on stocks.
 A piece of information can make someone rich (say, insider trading) and that is why SEC will pursue people that partake in insider trading because the value of that information becomes so useful than when it is in public domain.
 The difference between the same information is time.
 When everyone has the information, it becomes less valuable.
 This clearly shows the physical nature of information as it can lose value with time.

 As technologies transform the global economy, knowledge will become so important.
 After all, this is a knowledge century.
 The transformative value of commercial assets which for some firms is information will continue to change marketing and competitive strategies.
 Understanding these changes will make a firm adapt, evolve and survive this innovation economy.

 Businesses run on algorithms, knowledge and information.
 To thrive today, you must understand those constructs.
 Your algorithm could be simple, but refining it to be sure that it is still relevant, in this age of change is strategic.
 Your knowledge of the people, processes and tools will help you drive strategy.
 The data (yes, information) that powers all must be valid and reliable.
 Your business AKI must be understandable for you to make progress.
-There is no other greater weapon that you can compete with in this era.----Available to speak in your event, program or company
+There is no other greater weapon that you can compete with in this era.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).